x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/getDetail_en.md

 ##RETURN VALUE##

-When the function executes successfully, it returns a BSON object containing detailed information of the data center.
+When the function executes successfully, it returns a BSON object containing detailed information of the cluster.

 When the function fails, an exception will be thrown and an error message will be printed.